Professor Shane Hearn

 Director, Indigenous Psychological Services

 Adjunct Professor Tracy Westerman is a trailblazer in Aboriginal mental health, having been named the 2018 Australian of the Year (WA); Inducted into the 2018 WA Women’s Hall of Fame and awarded the 2018 Lifetime Achievement Award, Curtin University amongst many other accolades.
 She holds a Post Grad Dip (Psychology), and was the first Aboriginal person in Australia to complete a combined Master’s and PhD in Clinical Psychology.
 Despite having to undertake her university subjects mostly by distance education, she is a recognized leader in Aboriginal mental health, cultural competence and suicide prevention, achieving national and international recognition.
 A/Prof Westerman is a widely sought-after keynote speaker having delivered to 80+ national conferences and internationally in Canada (2003); the USA (2004), Auckland (2006 & 2007) and Wellington (2009).
 In 2005 the Canadian government sent a delegation to Australia to explore A/Prof Westerman’s work, resulting in recommendations that the same approaches be adopted for Canadian Aboriginal people (Nunuvut Taskforce, 2006).
-She was recognized by Canadian Health, 2009 for her substantial contribution to Aboriginal youth mental health & has been cited in numerous reports citing her work.
+She was recognized by Canadian Health, 2009 for her substantial contribution to Aboriginal youth mental health & her work has been cited in numerous reports.
 She has developed seven unique psychometric tests enabling the identification of Aboriginal people at suicide and mental health risk.
 Having trained 25,000+ clinicians in these tools makes her arguably the most in-demand trainer in Australia.
 It also means these clinicians have been able to reach many thousands more Aboriginal people at risk.
 Her most notable awards include:

 - WA Australian of the Year 2018 & Finalist in the Australian of the Year